 Property and equipment are recorded at cost less accumulated depreciation and amortization.
 Depreciation expense is computed using the straight-line method.
-Leasehold improvements are amortized over the shorter of the estimated useful life of the asset or the term of the lease.
 Estimated useful lives are as follows:

 Machinery and equipment 5-7 years Furniture and fixtures 5-7 years Computer equipment 3-5 years